garrandall/popular-music-data/tracks/are-we-cuttin--pastor-troy-ms--jade.md

 Ha-ha, ha-ha

- Oooooooh
+ Oh
  Baby what's your name?
- Oooooooh
+ Oh
  Are you wearin Bugle Boy jeans?
  (Hell naw!)
-Oooooooh
+Oh
  I heard you was from Atlanta
- Oooooooh
+ Oh
  But baby please excuse my manners, I just wanna know Are we cuttin'?!
 Are we cuttin'?!
 Are we cuttin'?!
- Oooooooh, hell yea, yeah yeah yea
+ Oh, hell yea, yeah yeah yea
-Oooooooh
+Oh
 She won't see tomorrow, if I don't cut tonight